How to Support Students in the Event of Instructional Disruption

 Please reach out for help with specific pedagogical and technological questions if they are not addressed here.
 We also encourage you to review the Guidance on Response to Disruptions to Instruction(PDF file)(link is external) prepared in April 2020 by the Berkeley Division of the Academic Senate’s Committee on Courses of Instruction.

-You will also find self-support options on the Research, Teaching, and Learning website and the Remote Instruction Guide.
+You will also find further resources on the Research, Teaching, and Learning website and the Remote Instruction Guide.

 Guiding Principles